Angular-Dynamic-Hooks/Documentation/documentation/configuration.md

 --- | --- | ---
 `componentsLoaded` | `Observable<LoadedComponent[]>` | Will trigger once all components have loaded (including [lazy-loaded ones]({{ "documentation/configuration#lazy-loading-components" | relative_url }}))

-Each `LoadedComponent` from the output represents a dynamically-created component and contains some information you may find interesting:
+Each <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L238" target="_blank">`LoadedComponent`</a> from the output represents a dynamically-created component and contains some information you may find interesting:

 ```ts
 interface LoadedComponent {